Colorado Youth Diversity Conference

 Schedule

-We fill the conference day with numerous opportunities for students and teachers to discuss, engage and explore the topics that are most important to them.
+We fill the conference day with numerous opportunities for students and their adult mentors to discuss, engage and explore the topics that are most important to them.
 Click any portion of the day below for more information.
 You can also download a printable version of the day’s schedule.

 We urge everyone to arrive as early as possible.
 If your group is not traveling to the event together, agree on a specific time to arrive as a group in advance.
 Note attendees are required to enter the campus off Yosemite Street and Campus Drive; you can find directions to the event here.
 Once parked, follow the balloons to enter the West Building near the clock tower.